ilesh18/Projects/README.md

-# Small Projects for practice
+# Small Projects for Practice